MESMUR/Obsidian-Resources/QuickAdd/Adding Anime Metadata.md

 # Retrieve Metadata from API and Create Obsidian Notes

-This script will allow you to retrieve anime and comic metadata using the wonderful [Jikan](https://docs.api.jikan.moe/) API for MyAnimeList (MAL).
+These scripts will allow you to retrieve anime and comic metadata using the wonderful [Jikan](https://docs.api.jikan.moe/) API for MyAnimeList (MAL).

 ## Installation